hieunugent/findindshortestPath/README.md

         - it will take that value to draw the wall as each node
         - but the remove wall of wall build by handle mouse enter need 2 click(may 31)
         - solve double click remove (jun 1)
+    - build the start and finish for user can put anywhere
+        -
     - build algorithm find best path
         -